 a.
 No Impact.
 The proposed Project would consist of using existing facilities to convey water from existing approved wells to licensed water integration locations along the joint use federal and state operated portion of the SLC within the District.
-Water introduced to the SLC under the Project would be regularly monitored and strictly managed to ensure the quality of water does not exceed the requirements of Water Quality Monitoring Plan, based on Title 22 California Drinking Water Standards (see Appendix A for a complete list of water quality standards).
-Key constituents for testing would include TDS, metals, organic chemicals and other potential pollutants.
-Each well operator must provide sufficient information about each well to confirm that the pumped water would be consistent, predictable, and acceptable in quality.
-The water would continue to be tested at periodic intervals during pumping to ensure no water quality violations occur.
+Water introduced to the SLC under the Project would be regularly monitored and strictly managed to ensure the quality of water does not exceed the requirements of the draft 2020 Water Quality Monitoring Plan, which also largely reflect standards and thresholds established in the Title 22 California Drinking Water Standards (see Appendix A for a complete list of water quality standards; see Appendix B for a copy of the draft 2020 Water Quality Monitoring Plan).
+Key constituents for testing would include TDS, metals, organic chemicals, and other potential pollutants.
+Each well operator will be subject to the requirements of the Water Quality Monitoring Plan.
+Program participants would be consistent, predictable, and acceptable in quality so as not to exceed the proposed thresholds in the draft Water Quality Monitoring Plan as well as the adopted maximum contaminant levels established in Title 22.
+Pursuant to standard District operating procedures, the standards for maximum contaminant levels within Title 22 and the requirements of the Water Quality Monitoring Plan, the water would continue to be tested at periodic intervals during pumping to ensure no water quality violations occur.

 While the percentage of participating wells in the District is to be determined, each well would be required to be sampled prior to discharging any groundwater into the SLC.
 The primary disqualifying factor would be high salinity levels, where any well with TDS exceeding 1,000 mg/L would be disqualified.
 Mean daily salinity and EC would be assessed with the sensors located along the canal that report real-time data to the California Data Exchange Center.
 The mean daily salinity and EC data would be downloaded by USBR to monitor daily changes along the canal.
 Additionally, the District would use mass balance models to estimate the contribution of salinity to the canal from the actively pumping wells.
 Based on monitoring data, USBR and the District have the authority to shut off inflows of the District distribution system or SLC if the quality or quantity of the inflow is unacceptable.
-Ensuring that the groundwater to be integrated into the SLC complies with the Title 22 California Drinking Water Standards would also ensure continued compliance with all water quality standards and associated beneficial uses of SLC water, avoiding potential impacts on surface and groundwater quality.
+Ensuring that the groundwater to be integrated into the SLC complies with the Title 22 California Drinking Water Standards and the standards within the 2020 Water Quality Monitoring Plan would also ensure continued compliance with all water quality standards and associated beneficial uses of SLC water, avoiding potential direct, indirect, and cumulative impacts on surface and groundwater quality.
 Thus, design constraints included in the proposed Project regarding acceptable TDS levels and other constituents would ensure that no water quality standards would be violated.
-No Impact would occur.
+No impact would occur.